 Many species of astilbe were cultivated by just one man in Germany.
 His name was George Arends, a master hybridizer who in a single year developed a stunning 74 new varieities of the plant.

 Each cultivar below has its own description so you can find the right plant for your yard, and a handy-dandy link that you can follow to purchase your very own.

 Remember that astilbe tends to prefer well-drained and rich soils.
 Maintain a spacing of about eighteen inches between plants so they’ll have room to spread and fill out.
 Adequate spacing also helps to minimize the risk of diseases caused by poor air circulation.

 Visions in Red

 Talk about red.
-‘Visions in Red‘ adds something just shy of firetruck red to boldly stand out from the cooler colors in the shade.
+‘Visions in Red,’ available from Nature Hills Nursery, adds something just shy of firetruck red to boldly stand out from the cooler colors in the shade.

 ‘Visions in Red,’ available from Nature Hills Nursery